Today we will see the difference between the hard disk and the SSD storage in a computer and conclude which type of storage is best.

 If money is not a problem for you and you want to buy a 1TB SSD or more.
 Go ahead to ROCK.

 Operating Temperatures :

-The operating temperatures of an HDD are from 40 degrees to 60 degrees celsius and an SSD can operate under 40-80 degrees celsius.
-The type of operating mechanisms in a drive makes this difference in operating temperatures.
+The operating temperatures of an HDD are from 40 degrees to 60 degrees Celsius and an SSD can operate under 40-80 degrees Celsius.
+The type of operating mechanism in a drive makes this difference in operating temperatures.

 We don’t worry about the SSD, because its temperature ranges are high.
 But an HDD may be corrupt or damaged by exposing high temperatures in a CPU case.